 Abstract: An Inland Electronic Navigational Chart (IENC) is a vector chart produced on the authority of a regional or national waterway authority.
 Its primary purpose is for use within an Inland Electronic Chart Display and Information Systems (ECDIS) or an Electronic Chart System (ECS) .
 The IENC contains an extraction of real world information necessary for the safe navigation of vessels on inland waterways.

 Content: The Product Specification defines all requirements to which IENC data products must conform.
 Specifically it defines the data product content in terms of features and attributes within the feature catalogue.
 The display of features is defined by the symbols and rule sets contained in the portrayal catalogue.
-The Encoding Guide for Inland ENCs provides guidance on how data product content must be captured.
-(Annex A) In addition, Annex C will provide implementation guidance for developers.
+The Data Classification and Encoding Guide for Inland ENCs provides guidance on how data product content must be captured.
+(Annex A)

 Spatial Extent: